mrdandelion6/Learn-to-Code/README.md

 # Learn to Code

-Welcome to my code learning repository!
+Welcome to my code learning repository.
 This repository is a collection of my notes and code snippets as I embark on the journey of learning many different programming languages. 🚀

 ## Notes I've Made